 Owaleda lives with her father and her mother.
-At home, duties include carrying water, gathering firewood and sewing.
+She is responsible for carrying water, gathering firewood and sewing.
 Her father is sometimes employed as a laborer and her mother maintains the home.
 There are 3 children in the family.

 Owaleda lives in the community of Dhulia Baroz, home to approximately 17,000 residents.
 Typical houses are constructed of dirt floors, mud walls and thatched roofs.
 The primary ethnic group and language is Bengali.